How to post signals?

 Any other combination that includes the text "Risk Management" or "RM"

-- The limit for this setting is up to 20% amount per trade/ 20% risk percentage.
+The limit for this setting is up to 20% amount per trade or 20% risk percentage.

-- When setting a range for the amount, or multiple options for amounts, only one option will be parsed with the signal, and it's the first one mentioned on your text.
+When setting a range for the amount, or multiple options for amounts, only one option will be parsed with the signal.
+It will be the first one mentioned on your text.

 Prices

-Prices in the Satoshis range can be abbreviated and will work fine
+Prices in the Satoshi range can be abbreviated and will work fine,

-eg. Buy zone: 100-200.Multiple prices can be used in one line.
-They will be sorted automatically based on the trade's/signal's direction
+eg. Entry/ Buy zone: 100-200.Multiple prices can be sent in one line.
+They will be sorted automatically based on the trade's/signal's direction.

 eg. Buy 100 300 200 400.To buy at the current price use the text "Buy at current price", for example: